SGuilhem/testing_js_startup/README.md

 ## Bonus

-You have hte CI within github :)
+You have the CI within github :)